nonoesp/adsk-recharge-2019/README.md

 # Autodesk Recharge 2019

 A two-week sprint playing with Docker, Tensorflow, Webpack, Runway, Refinery, Dynamo, and much more.
+(The Docker [Get Started](https://docs.docker.com/get-started/) tutorial was extremely useful to get going.)

 ## docker-pix2pix